Ecommerce KPIs: Metrics To Track, Measure, & Report On

 email conversion rate = (total number of conversions from emails / total number of emails delivered) x 100

 Social media engagement

 Social media engagement refers to the number of fans and followers who are interacting with your brand on various social media outlets.
 You can measure your engagement via the number of likes, comments, or new followers you’ve gained.
-If engagement is low, you may want to revise your social media marketing or introduce new content to reach a broader audience.
+If engagement is low, you may want to add email signature icons (like LinkedIn and Facebook) in your email marketing campaign and revise your social media marketing or introduce new content to reach a broader audience.